Back pain (lower back)

 Your doctor can advise you about whether this treatment is right and safe for you.
-If your doctor thinks that spinal manipulation might help your lower back pain, they can refer you to a physical therapist or another trained practitioner.
+If your doctor thinks that spinal manipulation might help your lower back pain, they can refer you to a physiotherapist or another trained practitioner.

-If your back pain does not improve within a few weeks, there are other treatments you can try, including physical therapy and back exercises.
+If your back pain does not improve within a few weeks, there are other treatments you can try, including physiotherapy and back exercises.
 You can discuss your options with your doctor.

 Many alternative treatments have also been tried for short-term low back pain.
 They include acupuncture, massage, yoga, and transcutaneous electrical nerve stimulation (TENS).
 But there is no good evidence that they work.
 So doctors don't recommend them.